Local Gift Guide

 Seal Fur by Autumn

 Autumn Shotridge, Yaandakin Yeil (Tlingit), creates unique beaded seal fur jewelry and accessories such as handbags, purses, wallets, headbands, hats, pop sockets, and more.
 Though she currently resides in Washington State, Autumn was born in Ketchikan.
 She developed her love of beading at a young age by learning from her grandmother, Esther Sea, the matriarch of the Teikweidee clan.
-Living in the Pacific Northwest, she has developed a wide range of artistic talents that she has learned from a number of artists.

 View Website